Talking with Your Doctor: A Guide for Older People

 People sometimes hesitate to change doctors because they worry about hurting their doctor’s feelings.
 But doctors understand that different people have different needs.
 They know it is important for everyone to have a doctor with whom they are comfortable.

-Primary care doctors frequently are family practitioners, internists, or geriatricians.
+Primary care physicians frequently are family practitioners, internists, or geriatricians.
 A geriatrician is a doctor who specializes in older people, but family practitioners and internists may also have a lot of experience with older patients.
+Here are some suggestions that can help you find a doctor who meets your needs.

 If you belong to a managed care plan—a health maintenance organization (HMO) or preferred provider organization (PPO)—you may be required to choose a doctor in the plan or else you may have to pay extra to see a doctor outside the network.
 Most managed care plans will provide information on their doctors’ backgrounds and credentials.
 Some plans have websites with lists of participating doctors from which you can choose.